Advisory Board

 The Advisory Board brings together some of Australia's leading research and development experts, and is responsible for providing direction and advice, approving projects recommended for Defence Innovation Partnership funding and identifying opportunities for growth and further development.

-As the Continuous Naval Shipbuilding (CNS) Strategy Director at ASC Shipbuilding, Sharon is responsible for the CNS and (AIC) Strategy and Plans for the Hunter Class Frigate Program.
-Her role includes responsibility for the Innovation program, the governance and measurement framework for CNS and AIC and the Exports and Future Business strategy and growth for ASC Shipbuilding.
+Working at BAE Systems, Sharon held many positions including Continuous Naval Shipbuilding (CNS) Strategy Director.
+Sharon was responsible for the CNS and (AIC) Strategy and Plans for the Hunter Class Frigate Program.
+Her role included responsibility for the Maritime Innovation program, the governance and measurement framework for CNS and AIC and the Exports and Future Business strategy and growth.
+Sharon also previously held leadership roles in project management, procurement, estimating and as the General Manager of the BAE Systems Global Supply Chain program and Head of Industrial Strategy.

 Sharon understands the breadth and depth of Australian industry capability and the power of collaboration with Defence across academia, research, primes, and small and medium-sized enterprises.
 She brings an enthusiastic and holistic approach to Defence and industry collaborations that will support the needs of Defence now and into the future.

-Chief Security Officer, University of Adelaide
+Professor Bruce Northcote – Chief Security Officer, University of Adelaide

 From 1994 until 1996 he worked at Bellcore (NJ, USA) as their lead consultant in Signalling System Number 7 and Advanced Intelligent Network congestion control research and Personal Communications Services performance analysis.
 In 1996 he joined Ascom Nexion to develop for them a coordinated performance benchmark test plan for multi-service switching platforms.
 After acquisition and promotion he became a Consulting Engineer in Fujitsu Nexion, working on broadband technology assessment, product definition and standardization activities for the Fujitsu broadband product range, actively participating in various standards forums (IETF, ATMF, ANSI T1S1 & ITU-T SG13).